guanquann/Stocksera/README.md

 Please use the other website if the one you are using is slow.
 Alternatively, you can host it locally on your computer, where the speed is much faster.

 ### Support:
 This website will be free forever!
 No subscription needed!
-But if you want to support me, please give me a star on Github or you can PayPal to <a href="https://www.paypal.me/stocksera">paypal.me/stocksera</a>
+But if you want to support me, please give me a star on Github or you can PayPal to <a href="https://www.paypal.me/stocksera">https://www.paypal.me/stocksera</a>

-### User Guide:
+### User Guide

 #### /ticker/
 - View graph/historical data of your favourite ticker.